torronmackt/LLM_use_in_environmental_sustainability_decisions/README.md

 # LLM_use_in_environmental_sustainability_decisions
 ------------------------
-This repository contains material produced in the frame of a Thesis work for the degree of Master of Science in Management
+This repository contains material produced in the frame of a Thesis work for the degree of Master of Science in Management.

 University: Vrije Universiteit Brussel, Belgium.
 Faculty of Social Sciences and Solvay Business School.

 Author: Tomás Torrón Mack (2025)

 ------------------------
 Description of the work:
 Master Thesis - Effectiveness of Closed-Source AI Models in Environmental Sustainability Tasks: Insights from Few-shot Learning Experiments